prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 eviction.”[@williams_country_1975 16-8] Presley, searching for
-material for his neoclassical epic of the West, sees the pastoral scenes from which he drew inspiration violently retracted: the herd of sheep that he watches from a high vantage point, which can be taken to symbolize pastoralism, are slaughtered by a passing train, a massacre that Norris lavishes with gory detail---“backs were snapped against fence posts; brains knocked out” and the tracks run with blood.
+material for his neoclassical epic of the West, sees the pastoral scenes from which he drew inspiration violently retracted: the herd of sheep that he watches from a high vantage point, self-conscious symbols of pastoralism, are slaughtered by a passing train, a massacre that Norris lavishes with gory detail---“backs were snapped against fence posts; brains knocked out” and the tracks run with blood.
 From that point on, understandably, “The sweetness was gone from the evening, the